Janson Junk: Houston Astros

 On August 2, 2024, Junk was claimed off waivers by the Houston Astros.
 In 4 starts for the Triple–A Sugar Land Space Cowboys, he struggled to a 6.14 ERA with 10 strikeouts over 14 2/3 innings pitched.
 On August 29, Junk was designated for assignment by the Astros.

 Oakland Athletics

 On August 31, 2024, Junk was claimed off waivers by the Oakland Athletics.
 He made one appearance for Oakland, allowing six hits and two walks without recording an out against the Seattle Mariners.
 Junk was designated for assignment by Oakland on September 5.
 He cleared waivers and was sent outright to the Triple–A Las Vegas Aviators on September 7.
 Junk elected free agency following the season on November 4.

 Miami Marlins

 On February 10, 2025, Junk signed a minor league contract with the Miami Marlins that included an invitation to spring training.
 In nine appearances (eight starts) for the Triple-A Jacksonville Jumbo Shrimp, he logged a 4-3 record and 2.78 ERA with 40 strikeouts across 45 1/3 innings pitched.
 On May 24, the Marlins selected Junk's contract, adding him to their active roster.
+He made 21 appearances (16 starts) for Miami, compiling a 6-4 record and 4.17 ERA with 77 strikeouts and one save over 110 innings of work.

+On March 20, 2026, the Marlins announced Junk as their fifth starter entering the season, beating out Braxton Garrett for the role.